ml-tuw/ml-tuw.github.io/teaching/ws2021/projects_tg.md

 -  Daniel Paurat and Thomas Gärtner.
 InVis: A Tool for Interactive Visual Data Analysis.
 Proceedings of ECML PKDD, 2013.
 Springer.

 **Context**:
-Traditionally, embedding techniques focus on finding one fixed embedding, which depends on some technical parameters and emphasises a single aspects of the data.
-In contrast, interactive data exploration aims at allowing the user to explore the structure of a dataset by observing a naturally user controlled projection of it.
+Traditionally, embedding techniques focus on finding one fixed embedding, which depends on some technical parameters and emphasises a singular aspects of the data.
+In contrast, interactive data exploration aims at allowing the user to explore the structure of a dataset by observing a projection dynamically controlled by the user in a natural way.
 Ultimately it provides a way to search and find an embedding, emphasising aspects that the user desires to highlight.
 Current approaches often do not allow for real-time manipulation of large data sets.

 ## Analysis of (Bacteriophage)Cocktails